History, tourist information, and nearby accommodation

 English Heritage has gone to great lengths to appeal to families and children at Battle Abbey.
 There are special CGI exhibits to bring the Battle of Hastings to life and interactive displays to tell the story of the battle and its importance in English history.
 There is a free audio tour of the battlefield so you can trace the events of that momentous day in 1066.

 Just outside the abbey gatehouse is an iron ring in the pavement showing the location where medieval bear-baiting took place.
-From there you can follow a really quite good town trail laid out by the local history society; look for their decorative plaques on buildings along the high street.
-I can also recommend Battle Museum, housed in a lovely timber-framed building.
+From there you can follow a really quite good town trail laid out by the local historical society; look for their decorative plaques on buildings along the high street.
+I can also recommend Battle Museum, housed in The Almonry; a lovely timber-framed building.

 Attraction Type: Abbey